Daphne bholua: Subspecies

+Some sources have also recognized a subspecies, D. bholua subsp. emeiensis.
+Plants of the World and the online Flora of China treat this as the separate species Daphne emeiensis.

 Distribution

 D. bholua has a wide range in the Himalayas and adjoining ranges, from Nepal through Bhutan, Bangladesh, Myanmar and Vietnam, into Sichuan and north-west Yunnan.

-In Nepal, the plant's common name is "baruwa"; in Tibet it is "chu chu".
+In Nepal, the plant's common name is baruwa; in Tibet it is chu chu.

 Uses

 D. bohlua is one of a number of species of Daphne that are used in traditional paper-making in Nepal, hence its common English name of "paper daphne".

 The inner bark also yields a fibre that is used to make rope.

 Although all parts of the plant are said to be poisonous, the bark and roots are used in traditional medicine in Nepal to treat fevers.

 Horticulture

 Requirements

 Most cultivars of Daphne bholua will grow in alkaline or acidic soils, though shallow chalky soils and light sandy soils, which dry out in hot weather, are unsuitable: a steady supply of moisture is essential during the growing season.
 A position that is sheltered both from the full sun and from strong winds is preferred.